Shin Splints – Most Often "Too Much, Too Soon”

-“Too Much, Too Soon” may be a great title for a classic movie (Errol Flynn & Dorothy Malone, 1958), but it also describes the reason why most people experience the pain of shin splints.
-In most cases this is due to increased tissue loading with not enough time for adaptation (increased distance, intensity and duration).
+“Too Much, Too Soon” may be an excellent title for a classic movie (Errol Flynn & Dorothy Malone, 1958), but it also describes why most people experience the pain of shin splints.
+In most cases, this is due to increased tissue loading with not enough time for adaptation (increased distance, intensity and duration).

-People often think that shin splints only affects runners but in reality, it's a common injury that affects participants of any sport that involves running or jumping.
+People often think that shin splints only affect runners, but in reality, it's a common injury that affects participants in any sport that involves running or jumping.
 This includes activities such as soccer, rugby, basketball, volleyball, tennis, badminton, lacrosse, and dance.
 (2)

 SYMPTOMS OF SHIN SPLINTS